oracle/python-oracledb/doc/src/api_manual/module.rst

     The ``homogeneous`` parameter is a boolean that indicates whether the connections are homogeneous (same user) or heterogeneous (multiple users).
 The default value is True.

-    The ``externalauth`` parameter is a boolean that determines whether to use external authentication.
-The default value is False.

     The ``timeout`` parameter is the length of time (in seconds) that a connection may remain idle in the pool before it is terminated.
 If the